Previously: 30 years ago today: It was about Cork, the Irish experience and U2 -- and the craic was lovely.

 In essence, this hurling match was our day.
 Men without padding or helmets dashed up and down a huge expanse, dribbling a little ball in a big ladle-like stick, periodically batting the ball through the uprights, and all the while swinging those sticks like baseball bats.

 The boat for France sailed around 5:00 p.m.
 Irish time, scheduled to arrive in Le Havre at 3:00 p.m. on Monday.
 From Le Havre, we'd find a train to Paris St. Lazare, ride the Metro to Paris Nord, and with luck, book a couchette for the overnight trip to Copenhagen.

 Barrie flew into Copenhagen, and he'd fly out from there.
 My plane home left from Brussels, but with a Eurailpass, anything was possible.
 I'd changed my plans when I accompanied Barrie to Ireland, and I changed them again on my birthday evening in Kenmare, when we concocted a plan to surprise Kim Wiesener, our Danish tour guide in the USSR and Poland, with my presence in Copenhagen in Barrie's company.

 For the second time, I found it strange and a bit disconcerting to be approaching the end of a lengthy period abroad.
 But a last epochal adventure lay ahead.
 We boarded the ship in Rosslare, and got on with it.

 By the way, Galway won the 1987 hurling championship a few weeks later, in September.

-Next: The Clash of the Titans.
+Next: Copenhagen, and the calm before the Clash of the Titans.